crjaensch/OmniMorph/README.md

 The wizard provides:

-- **Interactive command selection**: Choose from all available commands with a simple arrow-key navigation
+- **Interactive command selection**: Choose from all available commands with arrow-key navigation
 - **Guided parameter input**: The wizard prompts for each parameter with helpful descriptions
 - **File path selection**: Navigate your file system to select input and output files
 - **Command preview**: See the full command before execution
 - **Confirmation step**: Review and confirm before running each command

-### When to use the wizard vs. CLI
+### When to Use Wizard vs CLI

 **Use the wizard when:**
 - You're new to OmniMorph and learning the available commands